Jay-s4rb/S4RB-Open/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

 I attempted to write some tests with Karma and Jasmine.
 I need to go and learn it more and rewrite them.
+If there is anything I can improve in general and any tips for testing, please message me: davidvz898@gmail.com

 Run the following to start the json-server on http://localhost:3000/